josvandam0/Final-Assignment/README.md

 The following arguments need to be filled with the desired commands:
 - **--file-path** *In here the path of the required csv file needs to be provided.*

-- **--gene-name** *To check whether the script works and provids the correct expression data, a specific gene name within the csv file needs to be called on in this argument.*
+- **--gene-name** *To check whether the script works and provides the correct expression data, a specific gene name within the csv file needs to be called on in this argument.*

 - **--gene** *To visualize the mean expression of a certain gene, this argument needs to be provided with the desired gene name*